hungcq/knowledge-repo/IT/microservices-patterns/review-questions.md

 # Microservice
 - What are monolithic and microservice architecture?
 When should each be used?
 What are the main advs and disadvs of each?
-- Which approach can be used to scale an app horizontally?
 - What is the right process & organization structure to work with microservice?
+- How to look at an app architecture from dif perspectives?
+- What are the common ways to structure the logical view?
+What are the advs & disadvs of each?
-- What is the main constraint of microservice architecture?
+- What is the key constraint of microservice architecture?
 What are its advs?
 - What is a service?
 What does a service's API consist of?
 - Is service size important?
 What are the signs of well and badly designed service?
 - What are the steps to define the microservice architecture of an app?

-# Architectural styles
-- How to look at an app architecture from dif perspectives?
-- What are the common ways to structure the logical view?
-What are the advs & disadvs of each?

 # IPC
 - What are the main types of interaction styles, categorized by dif dimensions?
 - What types of API changes are backward compatible?
 How to handle major, breaking changes?
 - What are the dif types of messaging formats?
 What are the advs and disadvs of each?
 - What are the dif types of communication mechanisms between services?
 What are the characteristics, advs, disadvs of each?
 - How to define different types of async APIs?
 - How to handle partial failure and protect callers when using RPC?
 How to recover from an unavailable service?
 - What are the dif types of service discoveries?
 What are the main components, advs & disadvs of each type?